-For a complete list of Plan Providers, including Flex Providers, please see your Provider Directory which may be found at www.harvardpilgrim.org.
+If your Plan includes Flex Providers, they will be listed in your Provider Directory.
+For a complete list of Plan Providers, please see your Provider Directory which may be found at www.harvardpilgrim.org.

 5. Centers of Excellence

 Certain specialized services are only covered when received from designated Plan Providers with special training, experience, facilities or protocols for the service.
 We refer to these Plan Providers as "Centers of Excellence."
 Centers of Excellence are selected by us based on the findings of recognized specialty organizations or government agencies such as Medicare.